 Network Meeting in Hannover

-The 18th Network meeting of the German Network of the Anna Lindh Foundation was set on the 15th and 16th of April 2016 in the Theaterwerkstatt Hannover.
-This event was hosted by the Anna Lindh member BAG (Bundesarbeitsgemeinschaft Spiel und Theater) and was coincided with the "Palestinian-German Dialogue on theatre and theatre pedagogy" of the BAG.
+On the 15th and 16th of April 2016, the 18th Network Meeting of the German Network of the Anna Lindh Foundation took place in the Theaterwerkstatt Hannover.
+The event was hosted by the Anna Lindh member ‘Bundesarbeitsgemeinschaft Spiel und Theater’ ( BAG) and coincided with the “Palestinian-German Dialogue on Theatre and Theatre Pedagogy” of the BAG.

-The BAG organised a workshop for the Anna Lindh members, in which the team of the Ashtar Theatre introduced themselves and talked about their work and experiences in the refugees camps in Jordan.
-The Ashtar Theatre was founded in Jerusalem in 1991, and it plays experimental theatre since 1995 in Ramallah.
+The BAG organised a workshop for the Anna Lindh members, in which the team members of the Ashtar Theatre introduced themselves and talked about their work and experiences in the refugee camps in Jordan.
+The Ashtar Theatre was founded in Jerusalem in 1991 and has been performing experimental theatre in Ramallah since 1995.

 Pictures of the event